trotill/11parts_CPP/README.md

 The assembly instructions for the project are not ready, the source codes are presented for informational purposes only.
 In addition to the instructions, a start-up project is also required, it is not here either, it is not ready.

-If you are interested in the project please contact me at
+If you are interested in the project please contact me at:
-e-mail: info@11-parts.com
+- e-mail: info@11-parts.com
-telegramm: @develinux
+- telegramm: @develinux

 ### A framework specializes in tasks
 - network devices (routers, gateways, VoIP intercoms, VoIP telephony, server systems, network converters, network audio devices, storage devices, monitoring and control devices)